kapouer/window-page/README.md

 A general, light, client page controller for running the:

 - route, matching url with document and data
-- setup, adding listeners on delegated events
 - build, filling the document using collected data
+- setup, adding listeners on delegated events and initializing global objects

 window.Page is designed to play well with: